Stabilitech’s technology offers several advantages over current vaccination regimen

-A comprehensive review of evidence, has confirmed that the Zika virus is a cause of microcephaly and Guillain-Barré syndrome, and some evidence exists that other neurological disorders are linked with Zika infection.
+In 2015, an association between Zika virus infection and Guillain-Barré syndrome and microcephaly was reported.
+Now, a comprehensive review, confirms that the Zika virus is a cause of microcephaly and Guillain-Barré syndrome.
+Some evidence exists that other neurological disorders are linked with Zika infection.

-Stabilitech is in the unique position of being able to deliver reproducible doses of infectious non replicating viral vectors to the luminal surface of the intestinal mucosa.
+Stabilitech, uniquely, can deliver reproducible doses of infectious non-replicating viral vectors to the luminal surface of the intestinal mucosa.
 Once the epithelial lining cells are infected they can produce proteins which can find their way to the circulatory system.
-Once there they can be recognised as foreign with concomitant raising of an immune response.
+Once there, they can be recognised as foreign with the concomitant raising of an immune response.
 Experimental investigations using exemplar antigen have shown that a humoral response is raised after oral administration.